agorf/feed2email/README.md

 Please enter a feed to subscribe to: ^C
 ~~~

-When autodiscovering feeds, feed2email lists only those that don't already exist
+**Note:** When autodiscovering feeds, feed2email lists only those that don't
-in your feed subscriptions.
+already exist in your feed subscriptions.

 The feed list so far: